Stanisław Wojciechowski: Fall from power

-The night of 11 to 12 May, a state of alert was declared in the Warsaw military garrison, and some units marched to Rembertów, where they pledged their support to Piłsudski.
+On the night of 11 to 12 May 1926, a state of alert was declared in the Warsaw military garrison, and some units marched to Rembertów, where they pledged their support to Piłsudski.
 On 12 May, they marched on Warsaw and captured bridges over the Wisła River.
 Meanwhile, Wincenty Witos' government declared a state of emergency.
 At about 17:00 hours, Marshal Piłsudski met Wojciechowski on the Poniatowski Bridge.
-Major Marian Porwit who commanded one of the troops loyal to the government), reported to the president, then reported to Piłsudski and witnessed the discussion between the two dignitaries.
+Major Marian Porwit, who commanded one of the troops loyal to the government, reported to the president, then reported to Piłsudski and witnessed the discussion between the two dignitaries.
 Piłsudski demanded the resignation of Witos' cabinet, while the President demanded Piłsudski's capitulation.
-After the failure of negotiations and the president's departure, Major Porwit refused Piłsudski to let him cross the bridge.
+After the failure of negotiations and the president's departure, Major Porwit refused to let Piłsudski cross the bridge.
 On 14 May, at about 13:00 hours, Witos' cabinet decided to move from Belweder to Wilanów.
 Wojciechowski allowed this decision an hour later.

 After transferring to Wilanów, Wojciechowski and Witos negotiated with the commanders of troops loyal to the cabinet.
 The military decided they should move to Poznań and maintain the armed struggle from beyond.
 Eventually, to prevent the Warsaw fighting from turning into a country-wide civil war, both Wojciechowski and Witos decided to resign and issued an order to their troops to cease fratricidal fighting.
 A new government was formed under Prime Minister Kazimierz Bartel, with Piłsudski as the new Minister of Military Affairs.
 On 31 May 1926, the National Assembly nominated Piłsudski to be president, but he declined.
 Eventually Ignacy Mościcki became the new president; Piłsudski, however, wielded much greater de facto power than his military ministry nominally gave him.

 Later life

 Scientific career

 Following the resignation, Wojciechowski worked as a lecturer at the Warsaw School of Economics and the College of Agriculture in Warsaw.
 Wojciechowski served as the Director of the Cooperative Scientific Institute and later sat on the Scientific Council of the Institute.
 He published hermetic publications on cooperative activity, which he engaged in before he became an active politician.
-He wrote books such as the Organization of Agricultural Products Sales and the History of Polish Cooperatives until 1914.
+He wrote books such as the Organisation of Agricultural Products Sales and the History of Polish Cooperatives until 1914.
 In 1937, he was the co-founder of the opposition Labor Party.